Raji-Abdo/Codify/README.md

 # Codify
  My First Website - Codify

- This ss a work in progress school project.
+ This is a work in progress school project.